yyjeqhc/nginx/content.md

 Because I have modified the hosts file of win10de, resolved the domain names I need to the IP of the virtual machine, I can experiment smoothly.
 Access https://swjnxyf.cc/ is OK.
 Prompt certificate risk, ignore it.。
 ```

-# After that,you will have some experience to the nginx.

-### And then.

-### I believe you can modify the nginx.conf ,just change the content in the location and then it will work.